Believe in yourself, embrace the challenge and don’t use diabetes as an excuse not to succeed, setbacks are there to be overcome.

 Thanks to a supportive family and medical team, Dunnewind resumed an active childhood that included volleyball, swimming, tennis, and gymnastics.
 Around 16, Dunnewind started cycling for fun, but soon he found out about a local club and began training officially.
 He joined the Dutch Cycling Union and was invited to a national training camp.
 His passion for cycling continued to grow and soon he attended two of Team Novo Nordisk’s annual Talent ID camps in the United States.
 Dunnewind said he learned a significant amount of knowledge around diabetes management and bike handling skills.
 He left the camp determined to earn a spot on Team Novo Nordisk’s development team.

 Back in the Netherlands, Dunnewind increased his training and earned several results, including taking second in a French time trial, which earned him an invitation to join Team Novo Nordisk’s development squad for the 2019 season.

-Off the bike, the 20-year-old Dunnewind is studying engineering at university and works at an architectural firm.
+Off the bike, the 25-year-old Dunnewind has a degree in constructional engineering and previously worked at an architectural firm.
 His family has two dogs, Tommy and Eddy, both named in honor of famous cyclists.